A list of some of the best Japanese restaurants in Shanghai that do fantastic omakase menus, ones that I frequent and keep going back for more.

 Ochiyo

-Ochiyo 1710 is great, but Ochiyo is even better.
-It’s where you’ll find chef Sun-San behind the counter, and it’s a step above in terms of experience and sushi cuts.
+Ochiyo is one of my top choices when it comes to Japanese omakase in Shanghai.
+Led by chef Sun-San, it’s a step above in terms of experience and sushi cuts (especially since he imports most of the fish directly from Japan).
 Every dinner is different, from seasonal baby eels that are only available for a couple weeks to whole slabs of top-grade tuna fresh off the plane from Japan.

 Sun-San is also from the Oyama school and spent his formative years doing kaiseki at Ochobo (now closed).
 Ochiyo is located in the 上方花园 compound in a lanehouse.
 He also runs a small import company, which is how he is able to get some lesser-seen Japanese ingredients.